 Will the fat come back?

 Liposuction removes fats cells from localized areas of your body to reduce unwanted bulges.
-The suctioned fat cells are permanently gone, but there are remaining fat cells in your body.
 If you gain weight, your body will use the remaining cells to store fat.
 Therefore, it is important to stay at the same weight, eat healthfully and exercise regularly to maintain your slimmer new contour.

 Will medical insurance cover the procedure?

 Liposuction is not covered by health insurance because it is a cosmetic procedure.
 Each patient is responsible for the cost of the procedure.
 Financing options are available.